-The Fort Vasquez Chapter NSDAR, is named in memory of Louis Vasquez, a fur trader, who built a fort south of Platteville, Colorado, in 1832.
+The Fort Vasquez Chapter, NSDAR, is named in memory of Louis Vasquez, a fur trader, who built a fort south of Platteville, CO, in 1832.

 The first officers, installed at a luncheon at the Blue Parrot Inn in Denver on January 4, 1929, were:

 - Lettie Hunter, Vice Regent

 - Ruth Lee Burns, Registrar

 - Maude Lohmann, Recording Secretary

 Other charter members included Sophia Martin Massey, Marian Arlene Carr, Eugena Wilkinson Wittke, Emanuela Ione Rees and Lucinda Carr Howell Masters.